cceremuga/ionosphere/README.md

 ## What it does so far

-* Receive, decode, log APRS packets to terminal.
+* Receive, decode, log APRS packets to terminal, warnings and errors to file.
 * Allow for full configuration RTL-SDR, multimon-ng options via simple YAML.

 ## Requirements